 Each fall, the band executive – including the Pipe Major and Drum Major – is elected at the band’s annual general meeting.

 There have been many high points over the course of the past 40 years, such as performing for

-- Her Majesty, Queen Elizabeth II during her visit to Yellowknife in 1994;
+- Her Late Majesty, Queen Elizabeth II during her visit to Yellowknife in 1994;

 - Her Majesty, Queen Margrethe II, the Queen of Denmark, when Greenland celebrated home rule in 1978;

-- His Royal Highness, Charles, the Prince of Wales, at the opening of the Prince of Wales Northern Heritage Centre in Yellowknife in 1978;
+- At the time, His Royal Highness, Charles, the Prince of Wales (now King), during his visit in May 2022 to Yellowknife (with the then Duchess of Cornwall (now Queen Consort))and at the opening of the Prince of Wales Northern Heritage Centre in Yellowknife in 1978; and

-- Their Royal Highnesses, the Duke and Duchess of Cambridge, during their visit to Yellowknife in 2012; and
+- Their Royal Highnesses, the Duke and Duchess of Cambridge, during their visit to Yellowknife in 2012.

 The Northwest Territorial Pipe Band plays frequently at community events.
 Although a recreational pipe band, it has played in competitions, most recently in Red Deer and Ellersley, AB in June 2003.
 Some of its members play in competitions on their own, most recently in Kamloops, British Columbia in 2015.